-Styling in a house with toddlers just isn’t really practical, so I just kept a few bits on a tray that we could easily move whenever the kids were around.
+Styling in a house with toddlers isn’t practical, so I used an oversized wicker tray to corral a few pretty things, easy to move away when the kids were around.

 A long Parsons-style table behind the sofa spanned its width, and provided a place to rest things out of the way of little hands.